rahul-kgupta/rahul-kgupta.github.io/biography2.md

 comments: false
 ---

-I was born and grew up in a village in the north, centre-east part of India, named Hariharganj.
-The fun fact is that this my Birthplace is around 50km from the place where Buddha got the Enlightenment.
-Another fact that relates to Buddha is my name "Rahul" which was the name of the Buddha's son (actually Siddhartha then before the enlightment).
-So, I am actually names after Buddha's son :)
+I was born and raised in a picturesque village in the north-central-eastern part of India called **Hariharganj**.
+A fun fact about my birthplace: it's located just 50 kilometers from **Bodh Gaya**, the sacred site where Buddha attained enlightenment!
+This connection to Buddha runs deeper for me, as my name, **Rahul**, happens to be the name of Buddha’s son (he was still Siddhartha before his enlightenment).
+So, you could say I’ve carried a little piece of Buddhist heritage with me since birth.

-I spent most of my childhood in the village, did my schooling at a Government school till class 10th, then moved to Ranchi, where I completed my Intermediate (higher secondary) from St. Xaviers College, Ranchi.

-Following my brothers, I also wanted to become an Engineer, so I did my undergrad at National Institute of Technology (NIT) Rourkela in Electrical Engg.
-This period truely was first encounter with research as a undergrad researcher, where I got inspired by a class on Electric Machines and Power Electronics.
-This inspired to purse higher studies.
+---

+Growing up in Hariharganj, my childhood was immersed in the charm of rural life.
+I attended a government school there until 10th grade, after which my academic journey took me to **Ranchi**, where I completed my higher secondary education at **St. Xavier’s College**.
+---

+Following the footsteps of my brothers, I aspired to become an engineer.
+This dream led me to pursue my undergraduate degree in **Electrical Engineering** at the prestigious **National Institute of Technology (NIT), Rourkela**.
+My time there was transformative—I fell in love with the world of research, thanks to an inspiring course on **Electric Machines and Power Electronics**.
+This was my first taste of academic exploration, and it planted the seed of curiosity that would define my career.
+---

-My next destination was Singapore, where I got some research experience in power electronics as well in the micro-electronics.
-During this period, I learnt about research in general and helped me decide my next step to puruse masters.
+Eager to dive deeper, my next stop was **Singapore**, where I gained valuable research experience in **power electronics** and **microelectronics**.
+These years taught me the rigor of scientific research and helped me chart my path forward: a Master’s degree.
+---

-For masters, I moved to Switzerland, where I completed MSc in Electrical Engg. with orientation in Smart Grids Technologies.
-I would say the two years at EPFL was life changing for me, I really loved the Swiss education system and the course work at EPFL.
-My favourites course were Smart grids technolgies instructed by Prof. Mario Paolone and Prof. Jean-Yves Le Boundec and Industrial Electronics instructed by Prof. Drazen Dujic.
-This is the first time, I had taken course that had perfect mix of theoretical and practical knowledge, this experience has shaped my teaching philosphy.
+For my master’s, I moved to **Switzerland**, enrolling in an MSc in **Electrical Engineering** with a focus on **Smart Grid Technologies** at the renowned **École Polytechnique Fédérale de Lausanne (EPFL)**.
+Those two years in Switzerland were nothing short of life-changing.
+The Swiss education system captivated me, particularly the balance of theory and practice in courses like **Smart Grid Technologies** (taught by Prof. Mario Paolone and Prof. Jean-Yves Le Boudec) and **Industrial Electronics** (led by Prof. Drazen Dujic).
+These experiences profoundly influenced not just my knowledge, but also my teaching philosophy.
+---

-During my masters, I got really interested in Smart grids and joined to PhD program under the guidance of Prof. Mario Paolone at EPFL who is the head of Distributed Electrical Systems Laboratory. ...
+My growing fascination with **Smart Grids** naturally led me to pursue a Ph.D. under the mentorship of **Prof. Mario Paolone** at EPFL, within the **Distributed Electrical Systems Laboratory**. ...